A person holding a sad face sign over their crotch area.

 • Do it 1-2x per day.
 Aim to perform the castor oil massage once or twice daily for best results.
 Consistency is key.

 • Continue for a few months.
-It can take months of consistent castor oil massage to start seeing improvements in curvature or plaque softening.
+Consistent castor oil massage can take months to start seeing improvements in curvature or plaque softening.
 Be patient and stick with it.

 • Use heat.
 To boost circulation and absorption, use a warm compress or soak in a warm Epsom salt bath before massaging with the castor oil.